piasahmed1/assignment-12-client/README.md

-- i create data in datase and call ta data and fetch it
 - firebase authintication
+- protected items with login credentials
 - This Project uses Tailwind css Daisyui react tabs
-- protected items with login credentials
+- i create data in datase and call ta data and fetch it
 - Firebase Authentication with Email and Password
+- using here dynamic route and also meaningful 404 page
 - Firebase Authentication by Google
-- user can see our all jobs section
-- using here dynamic route and also meaningful 404 page